SMEDHOLM/Hiking-Tour-Assistant-with-LilyGo-T-Watch-2020-V3/README.md

 - Open a web browser and browse to "http://127.0.0.1:5000" to open the WebUI
 - View or delete hiking session data in the WebUI

-## Support
-If you have questions or problems feel free to send an email to mikael.dahlbom@aalto.fi